HISTORY OF THE PRETORIA HARLEQUIN CLUB

 General for the Transvaal in London 1907 – 1910.
 During this period he assisted in drafting the Peace Treaty of

 Vereeniging, which brought to an end the Anglo-Boer war.
-After Union he was the South African High Commissioner
+After Union he was the South African High Commissioner until

-first High Commissioner for this country in London.
+High Commissioner for this country in London.

 T. B. HEROLD